 Like so many, we at CNCA have been impacted by the Covid-19 situation.
 We were working from home until the end of the summer and have, therefore, had to adapt our service and run it in a different way.
 We returned to the office on 1st September but following the move to tier 2 restrictions and the further lockdown imposed on 5th November, our office is again closed and we are still unable to carry out our befriending home visits.
+UPDATE January 2022: We resumed our home visits in the autumn of 2021 but following the move to level 3 on 13/12/21 we are again working from home.

 So many have been more isolated than ever before due to the Covid-19 virus and we have been working closely with the Council and other community organisations to provide befriending support to those most vulnerable people.
 In partnership with Age UK Croydon and our member groups, we are providing comprehensive befriending support to individuals over 60 across the borough.